moderndatacompany/dataos.info/docs/resources/stacks/scanner/dashboards/atlas_scan.md

               chartFilterPattern: {}
 ```

-> After the successful workflow run, you can check the metadata of scanned Tables on Metis UI.
+> After the successful workflow run, you can check the metadata of scanned dashboards on Metis UI.